Dongss/op-queue/README.md

 opt:

 * `manualStart`: boolean, default false.
 If set true, operations pushed in queue will not execute until you call `start()` method.
-Use this when you want to push all operations in queue then star from first one and execute one by one.
+Use this when you want to push all operations in queue then start from first one and execute one by one.

 ### OpQueue.buildOperation(fn)